What to Wear Gorilla Trekking – The Ultimate Packing List for an Amazing Day!

 • Find a great hotel on Booking.com.

-• Omio is a great site for booking buses, trains and ferries.
+• Omio is a great site for booking buses, trains and ferries across Europe.

 • Check out the huge range of day tours throughout major cities and countries on GetYourGuide, Klook or Viator.
-There’s something for everyone.
+I’m always a fan of a good food tour!

 • Stuff I always pack?
 A reusable water bottle, packing cubes and a handy electronics organiser.